amc1448/ADS_MusicGenreClassification/README.md

 | Decision Tree | 0.646         |
 | Adabooster    | 0.452         |

+## Interpretation and Explanation of Our Results
+The Random Forest Classifier performed best of all classifiers listed above.
+This is likely due to the features having a low correlation to each other, and thus allowing for more distinct decisions to be made for each tree in the forest.
+In addition, a number of estimators of 1000 proved to be sufficiently high for good accuracy results.
+Notice that the Decision Tree classifier performed relatively well by itself.
+This is an indicator that the Random Forest Classifier would perform even better.

+The K-Neighbors Classifier also performed quite well on the dataset.
+We used a K-value of 19 because it is where we saw accuracy peak.
+K-values of less than and more than 19 appeared to have a lower accuracy, so 19 is likely an optimal value.
+KNN is a common algorithm used in recommendation services, so it is logical that the K-Neighbors Classifier would perform well in a music genre classication role.

+The Support Vector Classifier performed relatively highly, so

 ## Multi-Layer Perceptrons
 We also tested two simple Multi-Layer Perceptron models.
 We built the models using Tensorflow.
 The first model consisted of just four dense layers, while the second added dropout layers and a fifth dropout layer.
 Both models were trained with an adamn optimizer and for 100 epochs—though accuracy for both models largely plateauted after 20 epochs.